yoichimichael/omnifood_delivery/README.md

 jQuery is sourced from a Google API.

+HTML5shiv enables use of HTML5 sectioning elements in legacy Internet Explorer and provides basic HTML5 styling for Internet Explorer 6-9, Safari 4.x (and iPhone 3.x), and Firefox 3.x.

+# Internal Libraries

-The Waypoints library was installed and is located in the node_modules folder.
+The Waypoints library is located in the node_modules folder.
 This sets a point while scrolling that triggers the navigation to become 'sticky,' which adds a class of this name to the <nav> element.

+The animate.css is a styling library also in the node_modules folder.
+These are CSS animations applied to the nav bar menu clicks.